 "absent": This result was detected in the baseline run but was not detected in the current run.

-If baselineInstanceGuid is present but baselineState is absent, baselineState SHALL be considered to have the value "new".

 NOTE: The purpose of baselineState is to allow (for example) a measurement of how many new results were introduced in the run, and how many previously existing results no longer appear.

 To assign a value to baselineState, a tool needs a way to determine whether a result is logically “the same”, in some sense, as a result that appeared in the baseline.
 Appendix B discusses how a result management system can assign a “fingerprint” to each result.
 See also the description of the fingerprints (§3.22.11) and partialFingerprints (§3.22.12) properties.

 An analysis tool that works together with such a result management system can use the fingerprint to determine whether two results are logically the same; two results with the same fingerprint are considered logically the same.

+If baselineState is present on any result object in the containing run, it SHALL be present on every such result object.

+NOTE: The presence of baselineState on any result implies that the SARIF producer performed a comprehensive comparison between the results in the current run and those in some previous run.
+A SARIF consumer is entitled to expect that the differencing operation produced a baselineState value for every result.

+This is conceptually similar to tool that compares two text files, and for every line, concludes that it exists in the left-hand file, the right-hand file, or both.
+The tool must provide this information for every line in both files; it cannot leave some lines “undetermined.”

 attachments property